3 Easy Tai Chi Videos for Seniors Prevent Falls, Improve Balance and Strength

 This video is set against a beautiful natural background while an instructor moves slowly through 5 different tai chi exercises.

-Modifications aren’t shown, but it’s always possible to adapt these movements for your older adult’s abilities.
+Modifications aren’t shown, but adapting these movements for your loved one's abilities is always possible.
 See video #1 for ideas.

 If you prefer DVDs…